MELISSA BLOCK, Host:

 MCCARTHY: No international cricket has been played in Pakistan since gunmen opened fire on the visiting Sri Lankan team in Lahore in 2009.
 Banker Khizar Hayat says, this mother of all matches could be Pakistan's redemption.

-Mr. KHIZAR HAYAT (through interpreter): It's a matter of Pakistan's honor.
+KHIZAR HAYAT: It's a matter of Pakistan's honor.
 If we win, people will recognize us as a sports-loving nation.
 International teams will come back.
 It will project a moderate image of Pakistan.

 MCCARTHY: Right now, there's a problem of dishonor.
 Last month, the International Cricket Council found three Pakistani players guilty of colluding with gamblers to fix certain plays in a game.